stonemjs/docs/src/docs/architecture/blueprint.md

 }
 ```

-This example adds an integration middleware *only if* the selected platform is the browser — perfect for cross-platform configurations.
+This example adds an integration middleware *only if* the selected platform is the browser, perfect for cross-platform configurations.

 @tab Imperative